-- Saddle stitch binding involves folding the pages in half and stitching them together along the fold line.
-This option is commonly used for magazines and booklets and is cost-effective for small runs.
+- Saddle stitch binding involves folding full sheets in half and stitching (metal wire similar to a staple) them together along the fold line.
+This option is commonly used for magazines and booklets and is the most cost-effective binding for small runs.

-- Coil binding (spiral and wire-o) involves inserting a plastic or metal coil through holes punched along the edge of the pages.
-This option is durable and allows for easy flipping of pages.
+- Coil binding (spiral and wire-o) involves inserting a plastic or metal coil through holes punched along the edge of the sheets.
+This option is durable and allows for easy flipping of sheets.

 Each binding option has its own benefits and can be chosen based on the specific needs of your project.

 Saddle Stitching is one of the most common forms of bindery.
 It is a type of wire binding where wire staples are driven through the fold in the center of the booklets.
 Saddle Stitching is different from other bindings in that it has the sheets folded and then inserted into each other, while other binding methods have the individual sheets placed on top of each other.
 Since the sheets are folded at the spine in saddle stitching, the number of pages will be in multiples of 4.

 What is Perfect Binding?

 Perfect Binding is a form of bindery that is most commonly used in soft cover books.
 Perfect binding is when the individual cut sheets of a book are stacked and glued into the spine of a wrap around cover.
 The binding style allows for a spine that can be printed on as well as present a professional finish that is common in retail.
 The sheets in a perfect bound book are individual cut, allowing them to be placed in multiples of two rather than multiples of four like saddle stitched books.